 Spacing and paragraphing: All paragraphs should be indented except those immediately following headings.
 All paragraphs should be justified and no additional, i.e. space after, is needed between paragraphs.

 Titles: Titles and section headings should be clear and brief.
 A manuscript should strictly follow the section structure below:

 Quotations: Lengthy quotations (over 40 words) should be indented in the text without quotation marks.
 Short quotations in the text itself should be marked as such with “double quotation marks.”

-Language and Spelling: Only papers in English are published.
+Language and Spelling: Articles will be published only in Farsi and English languages.
 Quotations of text fragments in other languages should be translated.

 Tables and Figures: Tables and figures should be numbered and have descriptive titles.
 Gray-scale or line art images are acceptable.
 The journal will not print color images.
 Number tables consecutively in accordance with their appearance in the text.
 Place captions to tables above the table body (e.g. Table 1: One-way ANOVA for the effect of gender on the performance on the groups) and footnotes to tables below the table body and indicate them with superscript lowercase letters.
 Avoid vertical rules and lines.
 For figures place both captions and footnotes below the figure.
 The font size for tables, figures, and their captions must be 11, and the style must be Times New Roman.
 Tables and figures should be supplied in the actual place in the text.

 Cover sheets: The paper should have a cover sheet with the following information: title of the paper, name of author(s); institutional affiliation (department, niversity, city, and country), a biographical note of no more than 80 words, email and postal addresses; and telephone no, and word counts for the manuscript and for the abstract.
 Give the names of all contributing authors in the order you wish them to appear in the published article.
 The cover sheet should be part of the same file as the paper.

 The subject of submission email should be “Manuscript Submission.”